ygemici/osz/docs/fs.md

  /dev/boot/      // root directory of the filesystem on the device, use with opendir(), readdir()
 ```

-It worth mentioning that this ability of FS/Z allows to take a look what's on a device without the need of mounting it.
+It worth mentioning this allows automounting just by referring to a file on the device.

 Super Block
 -----------